Recurrent Model-Free RL Can Be a Strong Baseline for Many POMDPs: Abstract

 \section{Abstract}

-Many problems in RL, such as meta RL, robust RL, and generalization in RL, can be cast as POMDPs.
-In theory, simply augmenting model-free RL with memory, such as recurrent neural networks, provides a general approach to solving all types of POMDPs.
-However, prior work has found that such \emph{recurrent model-free RL} methods tend to perform worse than more specialized algorithms that are designed for specific types of POMDPs.
+Many problems in RL, such as meta-RL, robust RL, generalization in RL, and temporal credit assignment, can be cast as POMDPs.
+In theory, simply augmenting model-free RL with memory-based architectures, such as recurrent neural networks, provides a general approach to solving all types of POMDPs.
+However, prior work has found that such recurrent model-free RL methods tend to perform worse than more specialized algorithms that are designed for specific types of POMDPs.
 This paper revisits this claim.
-We find that careful architecture and hyperparameter decisions yield a recurrent model-free implementation that performs on par with (and occasionally substantially better than) more sophisticated recent techniques in their respective domains.
-We also release a simple and efficient implementation of recurrent model-free RL for future work to use as a baseline for POMDPs.\footnote{Code is available: {\url{\codelink}}}
+We find that careful architecture and hyperparameter decisions can often yield a recurrent model-free implementation that performs on par with (and occasionally substantially better than) more sophisticated recent techniques.
+We compare to 21 environments from 6 prior specialized methods and find that our implementation achieves greater sample efficiency and asymptotic performance than these methods on \nicefrac{18}{21} environments.
+We also release a simple and efficient implementation of recurrent model-free RL for future work to use as a baseline for POMDPs.